 - Voluntary Pension Fund

-Due to the taxation (in case of company policies) Pension insurance is placed by the individuals.
+Due to taxation (in the case of company policies), Pension insurance is placed by the individuals.
 Companies continue their voluntary pension fund only if they had it in previous years.
 The corporate product is taxable.

 Healthcare/ Medical Insurance